whiskyechobravo/kerko/README.md

    flask kerko --help
    ```

-6. Run your application:
+7. Run your application:

    ```bash
    flask run
    ```

-7. Open http://127.0.0.1:5000/bibliography/ in your browser and explore the
+8. Open http://127.0.0.1:5000/bibliography/ in your browser and explore the
    bibliography.

 You have just built a really minimal application for Kerko.
-This code example is
+The full code
-available at [KerkoStart].
-However, if you are looking at developing a custom
+example is available at [KerkoStart].
+However, if you are looking at developing
-Kerko application, we recommend that you consider [KerkoApp] as a starting
+a custom Kerko application, we recommend that you use [KerkoApp] as a starting
 point.
-While KerkoApp is still quite small, it adds some features and is more
+While KerkoApp is still small, it adds some features and is more
 production-ready than the above example.